discdiver/uv-demo/uv for Data Professionals.md

 For more assistance, see the [uv installation docs](https://docs.astral.sh/uv/getting-started/installation/).

-Let's use uv to speed up our work.
+Now that we have uv installed, let's use it!

 ## Goal: create a Python virtual environment that will stick around for future use

-The ux of uv is nice.
+The ux of uv is lovely.
 It borrows from the syntax of popular tools.

 If you've used `venv` before, you'll feel right at home, just preface your usual virtual environment creation command with `uv` and specify the desired Python version - no need to use a tool such as `pyenv` to install and manage Python versions.